lorin/alloy-consistency-models/README.md

 ![repeatable reads counterexample](repeatable-reads.png)

-Here are the theme changes I made:
+Note: Here are the theme changes I made to render this:

 ```
 EventId -> Show: Off